 Caroline: “I’m waiting with baited breath, Jade,” Caroline answers.

 Celia: “It’s impolite to touch things that aren’t yours.
 Come after my pet again and it won’t matter who you call daddy.”

 Caroline: Does she have any idea how foolish she sounds threatening Caroline over Donovan’s childe?
 Or does she just not know what she has?

 Either way, Caroline’s game to play.
-Nothing about the Ventrue is found of being threatened in her own haven.
+Nothing about the Ventrue is fond of being threatened in her own haven.
 She shows teeth again.